pickyourtrail_logo

 1. Historical Photographs Gallery

 This is one of the most significant photographic archives in the UAE.
-A vast collection showcasing images of Dubai from the early 20th century, documenting:
+A vast collection showcasing images of Dubai from the early 20th century, documenting the following:

 • Pearl diving culture